-High streets and city centres to benefit from Sunday trading devolution
+High streets and city centres are set to benefit from government plans to devolve Sunday trading laws, Business Secretary Sajid Javid announced on 2 February 2016.

 New powers to devolve Sunday trading laws to local authorities will allow councils to “zone” any relaxation so they will be able to prioritise high streets and city centres.
 This will mean councils can help drive footfall to struggling high streets by allowing them to open longer.